Privacy and Information Sharing Policy

-The Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002, set out principles that FACS must apply when it manages personal information.
+The Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002, set out principles that DCJ must apply when it manages personal information.

-Both acts provide for FACS to develop a Code of Practice explaining how it applies these principles and situations where its actions will vary from the principles.
-FACS has gazetted a Privacy Code of Practice under the Privacy and Personal Information Protection Act 1998.
+Both acts provide for DCJ to develop a Code of Practice explaining how it applies these principles and situations where its actions will vary from the principles.
+DCJ has gazetted a Privacy Code of Practice under the Privacy and Personal Information Protection Act 1998.

-The Privacy and Personal Information Protection Act 1998 also requires FACS to prepare and implement a Privacy Management Plan.
-This is a separate document that explains how FACS complies with the specific provisions of the Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002.
+The Privacy and Personal Information Protection Act 1998 also requires DCJ to prepare and implement a Privacy Management Plan.
+This is a separate document that explains how DCJ complies with the specific provisions of the Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002.